0.0

 00.0 ℃

-Today's UV index in Atlanta, United States will be up to 6.3, indicating a high level of sun exposure for the average person.
+Today's UV index in Atlanta, United States will be up to 3.6, indicating a moderate level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Atlanta can reach high levels during summer, with values often exceeding 9 on a scale up to 11.
 This indicates a significant risk of sun damage for unprotected skin.